Ads are taking over Samsung's Galaxy smartphones — and it needs to stop

-I have been using Samsung phones every day for almost 4 years.
-It was because Samsung had fantastic hardware paired with—depending on the year—good software.
-2020 is the first year in a while I’m not using a Samsung phone as my daily driver.
-The reason?
-Ads.
+I've used a Samsung Galaxy smartphone almost every day for nearly 4 years.
+I used them because Samsung had fantastic hardware that was matched by (usually) excellent software.
+But in 2020, a Samsung phone is no longer my daily driver, and there's one simple reason that's the case: Ads.

 Ads Everywhere